Shop the C-Section Recovery Collection here.

 Get appropriate underwear ahead of time

 Pick up undergarments ahead of time!
 After a cesarean birth, you want to avoid underwear that hits below the navel as there is risk of it rubbing against the incision, especially when moving from sitting to standing.
-Higher-waisted underwear, like the Insider Panty and All-In Panty, will help you avoid discomfort from this rubbing and, when combined with compression, can even help reduce swelling and provide extra support and protection.
+Higher-waisted underwear, like the All-In Panty, will help you avoid discomfort from this rubbing and, when combined with compression, can even help reduce swelling and provide extra support and protection.

 Where can you find it